ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 dried and animated with joy and even our
 children will cease to think of us, and will
 remember to lisp our names no more.
-y A ldy attempted to give a g
+y A ldy attempted to give a gr
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_kent_ver02:data:sn87075163:00280774947:1859080401:0941/pct:79.941496,77.699821,14.187213,10.936855/!600,600/0/default.jpg"/>
 </td>